OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Unfortunately, generating a complete guest instruction trace with QEMU is impossible because code blocks are written to the log only at the time they are translated, not when they're taken from the cache.
 For example, if a block is repeatedly executed in a loop, only the first iteration will be printed to the log.
 There's no way to disable TB caching in QEMU (besides hacking the source code).
 Nevertheless, the functionality is sufficient for basic tasks, such as reconstructing the disassembly of a natively executed cryptographic algorithm.

-Dynamic analysis frameworks, such as [PANDA](0x08-Testing-Tools.md#panda) and [DroidScope](0x08-Testing-Tools.md#droidscope), build on QEMU's tracing functionality.
+Dynamic analysis frameworks, such as [PANDA](https://github.com/moyix/panda/blob/master/docs/ "PANDA Docs") and DroidScope (an extension to the [DECAF dynamic analysis framework](https://github.com/sycurelab/DECAF "DECAF dynamic analysis framework")), build on QEMU's tracing functionality.
 PANDA/PANDROID is the best choice if you're going for a CPU-trace based analysis because it allows you to easily record and replay a full trace and is relatively easy to set up if you follow the build instructions for Ubuntu.

 ### Binary Analysis